PlaidCloud/website/content/en/docs/setup/production-environment/container-runtimes.md

 {{% /tab %}}
 {{% tab name="Fedora" %}}

-Set `$VERSION` to the CRI-O version that matches your Kubernetes version.
+Set `$VERSION` to the CRI-O version that matches your PlaidCloud version.
 For instance, if you want to install CRI-O 1.20, `VERSION=1.20`.

 You can find available versions with: